xdividr/dreamcloud-docs/source/dreamcompute/gettingstarted/ssh-keys-and-dreamcompute.rst

 There are two parts to an SSH key: a private key and a public key.
 The private key is known only to you and should be safeguarded.
-On unix-based systems such as Mac and Linux, the private key is generally stored in:
+On UNIX-based systems such as Mac and Linux, the private key is generally stored in:

 .. code-block:: bash